Mrs. Kimberly Polischeck

 - CCRCCA: College and Career Readiness and College Completion Act of 2013- which requires all public high school students to take a college and career readiness assessment in English and mathematics by the end of Grade 11.
 The Maryland State Department of Education (MSDE) provided local school districts various options for meeting this requirement.
 MCPS has chosen to implement this mandate in a manner we believe will have a minimal impact on students and their families.
 MCPS will use the SAT, ACT, and ACCUPLACER as the college and career readiness assessment under CCRCCA.
 Currently, more than 70 percent of our students take the SAT and/or ACT, and others take the ACCUPLACER by the end of Grade 11.
 Your child’s school will provide more information to students and families to ensure they understand the need to take at least one of these assessments by the end of their junior year.Since the legislation did not come with any additional funding, parents will continue to pay for their child to take the ACT or SAT, but financial assistance is offered by the companies that administer these tests.
 The ACCUPLACER is already administered at no cost to students in MCPS.
 Your student should work with his/her counselor to decide which test to take.
 In addition, your child’s counselor can provide guidance about the process of obtaining a waiver for the cost of taking the SAT or ACT.
 (Cost: free)

-- HSA: Maryland High School Assessments, required for Graduation, students must pass the 2 content area tests in order to receive a Maryland High School Diploma: (NSL Government) (Cost: free)
+- HSA: Maryland High School Assessments, required for Graduation, students must pass in order to receive a Maryland High School Diploma: (NSL Government) (Cost: free)

 - *MISA: Maryland Integrated Science Assessment- participation is required for graduation (students sit for the exam after completing Biology, Chemistry and Physics (typically in 11th grade) ) (Cost: free)